victor90braz/flat/README.md

 ### Comments Feature

--   Share thoughts, ask questions, and interact seamlessly.
+-   A section dedicate to all users, to share thoughts and ask questions.
 Find out in Flat Details.

 ### My Flats Section